-Figure 2(d) shows the outcome of the competition between epoch and throughput scaling when growing the system.
-To obtain it, we join the epoch scaling (Figure 2(b) and throughput scaling (Figure 2(c) of each submission on the batch size along the shared axes.
-The compute time $T{compute} = T{epoch} \cdot \#$ epochs is constant along diagonal level lines indicated.
-For example, we observe that while Fugaku-512 has a higher sample throughput than HAL-64, the smaller batch size of HAL-64 causes it to still converge slightly faster in time overall.
-A similar observation can be made when comparing Cori-KNL-1024 to Piz-Daint-256.
-As a further insight, we are able to trace back the run-to-run variation in time to train (Table 4) to the number of epochs rather than system throughput.
-Finally, the technique of grouping of throughput- and epoch-scaling plots together in this setting allows the inexpensive prediction of compute time to convergence at system configurations other than the ones used in the submissions.
-This can be done either by additional throughput measurements in Figure 2(c) at batch size with known epochs to convergence or approximately by dataparallel extrapolation of throughput along diagonal lines of constant throughput per accelerator ¶ and joining that value with the known epoch scaling from Figure 2(b) on the batch size.
-Further details on CosmoFlow's compute time are presented in Section 4.2.
+Compute time from throughput- and epoch-scaling in CosmoFlow: Figure 2 (d) shows the outcome of the competition between epochand throughput-scaling when growing the system.
+To obtain it, we join the epoch- (Fig. 2 b) and throughput-scaling (Fig. 2 c) of each submission on the batch size along the shared axes.
+The compute time $T{compute} = T{epoch} \cdot #epochs$ is constant along diagonal level lines indicated.
+We find e.g. that while Fugaku-512 has a higher sample throughput than HAL-64, the smaller batch size of HAL-64 causes it to still converge slightly faster in time overall.
+A similar observation can be made when comparing e.g. \Cori-KNL-1024 to Piz-Daint-256.
+As a further insight, we are able to trace back the run-to-run variation in time to solution (Table 4) to the number of epochs rather than system throughput.
+Finally, the technique of graphically joining throughput- and epoch-scaling on the batch size allows the inexpensive prediction of compute time to convergence at system configurations other than the ones used in the submissions.
+This can be done either by (a) additional throughput measurements in Figure 2 c) at batch size with known epochs to convergence or (b) approximately by data-parallel extrapolation of throughput along diagonal lines of constant throughput per accelerator (weak scaling since batch size to # compute unit ratio remains constant) and joining that value with the known epoch scaling from Figure 2 b) on the batch size.
+This concludes our discussion of CosmoFlow's compute time for now with further details being presented in Section 4.2.

-(b) Compute analysis for DeepCAM: Figure 1 shows that more than a third (36.3%) of time to solution is spent in the evaluation phase on Cori-GPU compared to 4% and 1% for open and closed respectively on ABCI.
-The reason for this is not primarily due to the different evaluation throughput as seen in Table 6, but because evaluation is triggered after a fixed number of training steps instead of once per epoch.
-As a consequence, Cori-GPU calculates the IOU score 8× and 35× more often than ABCI's closed and open submissions respectively.
-Because DeepCAM uses training steps to define its evaluation rhythm, we could use analysis similar to that for CosmoFlow's using training steps instead of epochs to solution.
-However, we omit this here due to the lack of space and instead compare and contrast the results for DeepCAM to those for CosmoFlow.
+Compute analysis for DeepCAM: We observe from Figure 1 that more than a third (36.3%) of time to solution is spent in the evaluation phase on Cori-GPU whereas it is comparably negligible on ABCI (4% for closed, 1.3% for open).
+The reason for this is not primarily due to the different evaluation throughput as seen in Table 6), but the fact that evaluation is triggered after a fixed number of training steps instead of once per epoch.
+As a consequence, Cori-GPU calculates the IOU score $8\times$ as often as ABCI's closed division submission and $36\times$ as often as ABCI's open submission, where the evaluation frequency has been further decreased.
+As DeepCAM uses training steps to define its evaluation rhythm, a compute analysis similar to CosmoFlow's, but based on training steps instead of epochs to solution would be possible.
+However, we omit this here due to the lack of space and instead discuss the results for DeepCAM in comparison with CosmoFlow in the following.

-(c) Compute analysis comparison: Table 6 summarises the compute characteristics of both applications in the benchmark suite.
-DeepCAM requires fewer epochs to converge than CosmoFlow (20-25%), which as a function of the batch size grows at a rate that is similar to that in CosmoFlow, but with much more stable convergence.
-For sample throughput, we find that (1) CosmoFlow has higher throughput in both training $(3-5\times)$ and evaluation $(7-20\times)$, which can be attributed to the lower number of layers, whereas (2) DeepCAM has a much smaller gap between training and evaluation throughput (1.4× vs. 5.7×).
-Comparing the resource footprint, we find that to reach convergence, the compute budget (total time × number of accelerators/processors) for CosmoFlow is $1.5 - 2.6 \times$ larger than for DeepCAM, with correspondingly higher time to solution that is $2.6 - 2.9 \times$ that of DeepCAM for closed division.
-Notably, though, we see for both benchmarks that despite a relatively large increase in number of accelerators by $8 - 16 \times$, the compute budget with the right optimizations can be constrained and a decrease in $\sim 10 \times$ time to solution is reliably possible.
+4.1.3 Benchmark differences: In Table 6, we present the compute characteristics of both CosmoFlow and DeepCAM on systems with submissions to both benchmarks.
+We see that DeepCAM requires fewer epochs to converge than CosmoFlow (20-25%), which as a function of the batch size grows at a rate that is roughly the same as in CosmoFlow, but with much more stable convergence.
+For sample throughput, we find that (1) CosmoFlow has higher throughput in both training $(3 - 5\times)$ and evaluation $(7 - 20\times)$ , which can be attributed to the lower number of layers, whereas (2) DeepCAM has a much smaller gap between training and evaluation throughput ( $1.4\times$ vs. $5.7\times$ ) Comparing the resource footprint, we find that to reach convergence, the compute budget for CosmoFlow is $1.5-2.6\times$ larger than for DeepCAM, with correspondingly higher